Mutagen-Modding/Mutagen/docs/best-practices/Read-Only.md

 In most example code, APIs, and projects you look at the code will mostly be dealing with `INpcGetter`, and you should too.

 ## Late Mutation
 The best practice is to convert from readonly interfaces to mutable version as late as possible.
 This allows the systems to avoid parsing the whole record when it's not applicable.

+To transition to a mutable object is typically done via [Override Mechanics](../plugins/Create,-Duplicate,-and-Override.md), which leans on copying the readonly object into a mutable one, which reads and parses all the fields during that process.

+## Reasoning

+Doing the bulk of your work on readonly objects has several major upsides.

 ### Readonly Increases Speed
 A lot of Mutagen's speed comes from short circuiting unnecessary work.
 A big way it does this is by exposing records via [Binary Overlays](../plugins/Importing-and-Construction.md).
 These are record objects that are very lightweight and fast.
 But one of their downsides is they are read only.